The secret to removing organic carpet stains is peroxide, and you’re about to learn more about it than you ever wanted to know.

 At this point, you’re probably asking yourself, “How does a discriminating sophisticate such as myself actually use peroxide to remove unsightly carpet stains?”

 Ah, now we’re getting to the fun part!
+I’ll assume you’re using my product, PSR.

-First of all, you need to remember peroxide only works on organic stains like blood, urine, grass stains, wine, juice and tannin (which is found in coffee, tea and cola).
+First of all, you need to remember PSR only works on organic stains like blood, urine, grass stains, wine, juice and tannin (which is found in coffee, tea and cola).
 It does not work on synthetic stains like artificial food dye.

 It destroys organic stains with a chemical reaction called oxidation.
 Allow me to put that in very basic, caveman-like layman’s terms: “Peroxide done releases a buncha invisible oxygen molecules that makes stains get blowed up and die.”

 For example, let’s say your cat yaks up a fur ball.
-Before using peroxide, you’ll need to remove as much solid material as you can.
+Before using PSR, you’ll need to remove as much solid material as you can.
 Blot or soak it up with towels or, more effective, suck it up with a Shop-Vac.

 The idea is, you want all foreign material gone.
 All you should see is a leftover yellow stain.

-Remember, peroxide can’t make solid material disappear, but it can make the yellow discoloration disappear.
+Remember, PSR can’t make solid material disappear, but it can make the yellow discoloration disappear.
 If you have some sort of severe problem with extra, contaminated material like cat urine, you’ll want to follow the steps in this article before you proceed.

 If possible, leave the lights on or open some curtains to let the sun in.
-Ultraviolet light–even in small amounts–can help the peroxide work better.
+Ultraviolet light–even in small amounts–can help peroxide work better.

 Which brings up another good point.
 Don’t cover the stain with anything other than clear, uncolored plastic.
 You want as much light as possible to reach the peroxide.
 You don’t necessarily need to cover the stain at all, unless you’re worried about kids or pets walking on it.
 In that case, use clear Saran wrap or something similar.